 publicity, the private park exists (quietly) for the pleasure of the owners.
 All well and good, but what of the need to

-point of view, but price as well.
-It is difficult to understand and reconcile
+point of view, but because access is difficult, price as well.
+Some parks

 The Real Estate Agent